gregorgebhardt/redblack/README.md

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.